The Horror Show (1989) (AKA "House III: The Horror Show")

 What's so odd about The Horror Show you ask?
 Everything.

-The Horror Show was supposed to be the third entry to the Sean Cunningham's supernatural zombie horror comedy franchise House, which, in this entry, he sat as producer and let director James Isaac switch away from the zombies and monsters and try what could have been a new slasher franchise.
-Unfortunately, this movie was arguably compared to a Nightmare on Elm Street entry due to the use of dreams and a wise-cracking psycho, as well as being in competition with Wes Craven's slasher movie-on-drugs Shocker (also in 1989) There's also the oh-so-present MPAA disagreeing with the film's juicy gore so a lot of the red stuff had been cut, disappointing many fans. (although I'm not sure if the version I watched was the gored up version or not, cuz I was looking at a lot of red stuff)
+The Horror Show was supposed to be the third entry to the Sean Cunningham's supernatural horror comedy franchise House, which, in this entry, he sat only as a producer and let director James Isaac switch away from the zombies and monsters of the franchise and try what could have been a new slasher opus.
+However, the use of dreams and a wise-cracking psycho made this film quite comparable to A Nightmare on Elm Street's brand of terror and the matter that Show's plot is noticeably similar to Wes Craven's own slasher movie-on-drugs Shocker (also in 1989) definitely didn't help marking this story well for originality.
+Then, there's the oh-so-present MPAA disagreeing with the film's juicy gore so a lot of the red stuff has to be cut, further disappointing many fans. (although I'm not sure if the version I watched was the gored up version or not, cuz I was looking at a lot of red stuff) Still, let's see how this Horror Show fare under my thoughts and perhaps find anything else to enjoy about it.

-The story is about Detective Lucas McCarthy (the one and only Lance Henriksen) going through a phase where he is haunted by the most horrific capture he had ever done; that of the infamous meat-cleaver wielding serial killer Max Jenke.
+The story is about Detective Lucas McCarthy (the one and only Lance Henriksen) going through a phase where he is haunted by the most horrific capture he'd ever done; that of the infamous meat-cleaver wielding serial killer Max Jenke, shown in gruesome detail through a dream-flashback wherein he slaughtered countless victims and leaving them in varying states of mutilation, decapitation, and half way through a meat grinder, including Lucas' partner and one young hostage that later got her noggin lopped off.

-The dreams were also putting Lucas in a position where he nearly sleep-strangled his wife and began seeing weird shit all around.
-Thinking that by being there as the con fries would put him in ease, he personally arrives at the execution and watched as Jenke somehow survived the first few moments of being burnt by voltage, giving one last death threat to Lucas before finally dying off.
+The good detective did eventually caught the perp and had him locked up where he is sentenced to death via electric chair, but the dreams' haunting nature continue to put Lucas in a position where he nearly sleep-strangled his wife and begin seeing weird shit all around.
+Thinking that by being there when the con fries would put him in ease, he personally arrives at the execution and watch as Jenke somehow survives the first few moments of being burnt by voltage, giving one last death threat to Lucas before finally dying off.

 Though wildly enjoyable as a cheesy hookum of all things weird and supernatural, what The Horror Show lacked was focus on what it wanted to be as it juggles the tone between something serious to that involving talking roasts and transdimensional planes.
 (AKA the weird shit)

 The story is workable, one that is curious if you could look pass the hammy scripting and wild direction.
-It plays around with the mental state of Henriksen's character even though we are sure that Jenke was behind of all the oddities happening; this being said, most of The Horror Show feels less of a slasher and more of a supernatural horror flick if it wasn't for the villain himself and the edge-related kill count being still present.
+It plays around with the mental state of Henriksen's character even though we are sure that Jenke's behind of all the oddities happening; this being said, most of The Horror Show feels less of a slasher and more of a supernatural horror flick if it wasn't for the villain himself and the blade-related kill count still being present.

 Whether you call it House 3 or simply The Horror Show, this oddly campy, story-driven slasher would have been something to be reckoned with but falls short from a better rating due to its lack of punch.
-The story was good, the acting was good, but the film just doesn't know where to lead it all and we end up seeing a rather passable supernatural horror with some fitting cheese.
-It's good, but not great.
+The story is good, the acting is good, but the film just doesn't know where to lead it all and what we end up seeing is a rather passable supernatural horror with some fitting cheese.
+Good, but not great.

 1 female found halfway through a meat grinder